PapyrusVIP/isomer/docs/ARCHITECTURE.md

 with sk_lookup to the nginx listening socket we need gain access to it.

-A fairly well known solution is to make processes cooperate by passing socket file descriptors via [SCM_RIGHTS][] messages to a tubular daemon.
+A fairly well known solution is to make processes cooperate by passing socket file descriptors via [SCM_RIGHTS][] messages to a isomer daemon.
 That daemon can then take the necessary steps to hook up the socket with sk_lookup.
 This approach has several drawbacks:

 1. Requires modifying processes to send SCM_RIGHTS
-2. Requires a tubular daemon, which may crash
+2. Requires a isomer daemon, which may crash

 There is another way of getting at sockets by using systemd, provided [socket activation][] is used.
 It works by creating an additional service unit